CiscoDevNet/terraform-provider-fmc/docs/resources/device_ospf.md

 - `non_stop_forwarding_restart_interval` (Number) Length of graceful restart interval (seconds).
   - Range: `1`-`1800`
 - `non_stop_forwarding_strict_mode` (Boolean) IETF Strict Link State advertisement checking or Cisco Cancel NSF restart when non-NSF-aware neighboring networking devices are detected
-- `process_id` (Number) OSPF process ID.
-The numbers 1 and 2 are reserved for the OSPF Process IDs in global VRF.
-The next two numbers, 3 and 4, are allocated to the two OSPF Process IDs in the first user-defined VRFs.
-This incremental pattern continues whenever OSPF is enabled in the next user-defined VRF.
-  - Range: `1`-`300`
 - `redistributions` (Attributes List) Enable protocol redistribution. (see [below for nested schema](#nestedatt--redistributions))
 - `rfc_1583_compatible` (Boolean) Enable RFC 1583 compatibility as the method used to calculate summary route costs.
   - Default value: `false`